rapidcow/pinry/README.md

 ![Python Build](https://img.shields.io/github/workflow/status/pinry/pinry/Python%20package?label=python%20build)
 ![Docker Pulls](https://img.shields.io/docker/pulls/getpinry/pinry)

+**Note:** this is just a clone ~~fork~~ of changes I like...
+I do not claim ownership of any code here nor plan to make pull requests :/

 The open-source core of Pinry, a tiling image board system for people who want to save, tag, and share images, videos and webpages in an easy to skim through format.